intertect/intertect/src/content/lesson_1/part_6.md

 # Part 6: Memory!
 Up until now, we've been executing instructions and keeping their results in registers.
-However, in real programs we deal with memory because we can't hold nearly as much data in registers.
-Since we can only directly manipulate data stored in registers, all the operations we can perform with memory revolve around bussing data between it and registers.
-As a result, this part will hopefully be more straightforward than the previous ones, since loads and stores are quite similar to one another.
+However, in real programs we deal with main memory (RAM) since the combined capacity of all the registers in our machine is 124 bytes (since the zero register can't hold any value besides zero).

+The instructions in the MIPS architecture (and other RISC architectures) only operate on data that is stored in registers, so the only job for memory instructions is to read data from memory or write data back to memory.
+This section will be straightforward since once you've gotten one of the operations, the rest of them are quite similar.

 ## Addressing
 In order to read/write a given number of bytes from/to memory, you're going to